Economy of Russia: Automotive

-Automotive production is a significant industry in Russia, directly employing around 600,000 people or 1% of the country's total workforce.
-Russia produced 1,767,674 vehicles in 2018, ranking 13th among car-producing nations in 2018, and accounting for 1.8% of the worldwide production.
 Following the 2022 sanctions and the withdrawal of Western manufacturers the production dropped to 450,000 passenger cars in 2022, the lowest level since the dissolution of the Soviet Union in 1991.
 The main local brands are light vehicle producers AvtoVAZ and GAZ, while KamAZ is the leading heavy vehicle producer.
 In December 2022 the only foreign car manufacturers are eleven Chinese carmakers that have production operations or are constructing their plants in Russia.

 Electronics

 Russia was experiencing a regrowth of microelectronics, with the revival of JCS Mikron until sanctions took effect in 2022.

 Services

 Retail

 As of 2013, Russians spent 60% of their pre-tax income on shopping, the highest percentage in Europe.
 This is possible because many Russians pay no rent or house payments, owning their own home after privatization of state-owned Soviet housing.
 Shopping malls were popular with international investors and shoppers from the emerging middle class.
 Russia had over 1,000 shopping malls in 2020, although in 2022, many international companies left Russia resulting in empty stores in malls.
 A supermarket selling groceries is a typical anchor store in a Russian mall.